sschneider138/sschneider138-social-message-app/README.md

 # Installation

 **Before proceeding**, note that for email-service to work, you must enter your own credentials (email and app password) into the mail-service's application.properties.
 For instructions on how to configure an app password (note that this is **not** the same as your account's password), visit this [resource](https://support.google.com/mail/answer/185833?hl=en).
-Create a `.env` file in the `~./src` directory, copy over the fields defined in the `.env.example` in that same directory, then place your email address and app password in the appropriate fields.
+Create a `secrets.properties` file in the `~./src/main/resources` directory, copy over the fields defined in the `secrets.properties.example` in that same directory, then place your email address and app password in the appropriate fields.

 Installation is managed by a sinlge `bash` script.
 To deploy locally or remotely to a server (on premise or cloud), just run `start.sh`.